Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Conclusions

 \section{Conclusions}

-This paper considers the problem of finding minimum-rate feedback strategies for scheduling $k$ out of $n$ users in a massive random access scenario.
+This paper considers the problem of finding minimum-rate feedback strategies for scheduling $k$ out of $n$ users in $b$ slots for massive random access.
 Both the cases of fixed and variable-length feedback codes are considered.
 For the fixed-length case, the main contributions of this paper are the formulation of this problem as a set-partition problem and in showing the connection of this problem to the perfect hash function problem.
-By forming this connection, we establish that the optimal feedback strategy must have a rate that scales linearly in $k$ with an additive double logarithmic term in $n$.
+By forming this connection, we establish that the optimal feedback strategy for the $b=k$ case must have a rate that scales linearly in $k$ with an additive double logarithmic term in $n$ using fixed-length codes.
 For the variable-length code case, we present a novel proof which shows the existence of a collision-free feedback code with an average rate which depends only linearly in $k$ and has no dependence on $n$.
 The linear scaling factor in both cases is $\log(e)$ bits (or 1 nat).
 This paper also extends the results to when $b \geq k$ slots are available and to the case when $b=\frac{k}{m}$ slots are available and no more than $m$ users can be scheduled per slot.
 In both cases, the minimum feedback rate is shown to scale linearly in $k$ but with a smaller scaling factor, plus a double logarithmic term in $n$ for the fixed-length case.
 In conclusion, the minimum number of feedback bits needed for collision-free scheduling for massive random access is essentially $\log(e)$ bits (or 1 nat) per active user for the $b=k$ case and smaller for $b>k$ or $b<k$ cases.
 This theoretical limit is much lower than the naive feedback scheme that requires $\log(n)$ bits per active user.
-Practical codes toward this limit has been devised in the perfect hashing literature, and can be used to scheduling in massive random access applications.
+Practical codes toward this limit have been devised in the perfect hashing literature, and can be used for scheduling in massive random access applications.